-Man charged with murdering UK lawmaker David Amess
+Alleged murderer of UK lawmaker David Amess had terrorist links, court hears

 "He has also been charged with the preparation of terrorist acts.
 This follows a review of the evidence gathered by the Metropolitan Police in its investigation," Price added.

-The suspect is due to appear at Westminster Magistrates' Court on Thursday afternoon.
+Ali is due to the appear at the Old Bailey court in London on Friday.

 The killing of Amess, a popular Member of Parliament in Prime Minister Boris Johnson's ruling Conservative Party, shocked the nation and prompted calls for a review of security measures for lawmakers carrying out constituency work.